Measuring the ROI of employee engagement [free calculator]

 - Find out your employee Net Promoter Score (eNPS) — Your eNPS quantifies how your company is doing based on the answer to one question: How likely are you to recommend [Company] to your family and friends as a place to work?

 A word of caution: There is such a thing as overdoing it with engagement surveys.
-It’s not uncommon for employees to feel survey fatigue, especially when they don’t think managers and leaders will take action on the feedback employees share.
+It’s not uncommon for employees to feel survey fatigue, especially when they don’t think managers and leaders will take action on the instant feedback employees share.
 And a lack of action leads to disengaged staff.

 “One of the key indicators that my employee engagement efforts are working is whether staff members show up when they aren’t required to.